-Unfortunately, no. NeonCRM is the company we use to coordinate our race registrations.
+Unfortunately, no. NeonOne is the company we use to facilitate and host our race registrations.
 They have the capability to securely process your credit card payments, and collect all of the registration information we need to effectively manage all of the registrations for a particular event.

 The processing fee pays for the servers, secure credit card transactions, software, etc.

-Our IRS identification number (EIN) is 47-4958349, and the emailed receipt from your NeonCRM registration serves as your tax receipt, so make sure you hold on to it for tax purposes.
+Our IRS identification number (EIN) is 47-4958349, and the emailed receipt from your registration serves as your tax receipt, so make sure you hold on to it for tax purposes.

 It’s a lousy answer, but the answer is “it depends.”
 Typically, we order the medals about a week after registration opens, and the medals take 25-30 days for our manufacturer to produce them, clear customs, and have them shipped to us.
 Once the medals arrive, they have to be repackaged into individual packages, so our owls can deliver them to you.
 Given the huge number of medals to prepare, this can take a few days, but we do it as fast as possible without violating the reasonable restrictions on using magic outside of the castle.